sjp/ideas/README.md

 ## An NTFS change journal provider for .NET

+*After some work it seems that the use of change journals, while promising, relies upon permissions that hinder its usefulness.
+If the application has Administrator or System privileges then working with the change journal is going to work fine.
+It may still be useful to extend beyond FileSystemWatcher.
+The primary reason is for remote files.
+See the following links for more information (particularly "FileSystemWatcher Fencing (Part 1)"): [FileSystemWatcher Follies](https://blogs.msdn.microsoft.com/winsdk/2015/05/19/filesystemwatcher-follies/), [FileSystemWatcher Fencing (Part 1)](https://blogs.msdn.microsoft.com/winsdk/2015/06/04/filesystemwatcher-fencingpart-1/), [FileSystemWatcher Fencing (Part 2)](https://blogs.msdn.microsoft.com/winsdk/2015/09/15/filesystemwatcher-fencingpart-2/).
+Additionally, for a pretty good implementation of Change Journal reading, see: [Scrutiny](https://github.com/beaugunderson/scrutiny)*

 There exists a `FileSystemWatcher` for C\# but it has some limitations which mean it does not necessarily capture all file system events.
 A workaround is to use polling in addition to capturing events via `FileSystemWatcher`, but this is not particularly appealing or performant.

 Using the NTFS change journal is a more complete solution.
 See https://blogs.msdn.microsoft.com/oldnewthing/20110812-00/?p=9913/ for more information on this.